kot-vmeshke/book-search/README.md

 # Search books

-Training project for the React Course at [RS-School](https://rs.school/).

 ## Description
 This project allows users to search for books using [Gutendex API](https://gutendex.com/), to view book details, and read the text of books.
 You can see the application [deployed here](https://book-search-rss-react-2024q3.vercel.app/).